Lubmes/fabmanager_zld/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+To manage a FabLab:
+to operate more efficient,
+to keep oversight of all the things being made, to educate and improve useabilty.

+Build:

-* Ruby version
+* Ruby 2.3.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Rails 5.0.0

-* How to run the test suite
+* Configurated to use NL (Dutch) as the default local

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Mind the use of w3.css and simple form for styling.
+In the simple form config file you can easily make adjustments.

-* ...
+* Works with Postgres

+* Has a stabilzing test suite as basis using RSpec, FactoryGirl and Capybara